glyad/au2-tauri-boilerplate/README.md

 - Use the big green button "Use this template" in the upper right corner to create a copy of this repository.
 - Clone your new repository to your local machine.
 - Run `npm install` to install dependencies.
-- Run `npm run tauri` to start the development server.
+- Run `npm run tauri dev` to start the development server.
 - Alternatively, if you want to run your app in browser (only), use `npm run dev`.
 - NOTE: If you are allready running the app with Tauri, you don't need to rerun the `dev` script.
+- In order to build the app, run `npm run tauri build --target=the_target`, where *the_target* one of the values from the list obtained running the command: `$rustc --print target-list`.
+Example: `npm run tauri build --target=x86_64-apple-darwin`.

 ## Want to learn more?